 IV.
-Administrative Review of Determination that the Policy Elements Have Not Been Raised

-If the determination has been made that the elements of a policy violation have not been raised, or that a reasonable person could not conclude, based on the information gathered in the investigation, that a policy violation had occurred, the Complainant may request Administrative Review of the finding by submitting a written request to the Title IX Coordinator within five (5) calendar days within receipt of the determination.
+Administrative Review of Determination that the Policy Elements Have Not Been Raised policy violation had occurred, the Complainant may request Administrative Review of the finding by submitting a written request to the Title IX Coordinator within five (5) calendar days within receipt of the determination.
 Administrative Review will be conducted by an impartial decision-maker selected by the Title IX Coordinator ("Reviewer").
 The Reviewer may consult with the investigator, the Complainant, the Respondent, or any other individual with relevant information.
 The Complainant or Respondent also may submit additional information to the Reviewer in writing.
 The Reviewer may agree with the investigative finding, request additional investigative follow-up, or direct that the report be forwarded to the Office of Student Conduct and Community Standards for further action.
 The Reviewer will render a decision in writing to both the Complainant and Respondent within thirty (30) calendar days of the request for review.
 The decision of the reviewer to take no further action is final and may not be appealed.